• Skip to primary navigation

 • Beef Stock – this is pretty much the halfway step between broth and bone broth.
 Based on how stock is made, it is generally thicker and has more protein, vitamins, and minerals than broth.

-• Beef Bone Broth – this is the type of broth I’ve recommended for your homemade French onion soup because it adds a lot of additional protein to your dish, as well as collagen and all kinds of nutrients.
+• Beef Bone Broth – this is the type of broth I’ve recommended for our recipe because it adds a lot of additional protein to your dish, as well as collagen and all kinds of nutrients.
 Because of this, bone broth French onion soup is much heartier, making it more sustaining!
 I like and use this beef bone broth.

 • The best red wine for French onion soup: select a drier red wine, such as a Pinot Nior (this is what I use), Merlot, or a Cabernet Sauvignon